-"Should I have a pre-travel consultation if I am traveling to Africa?
+"Should I have a pre-travel consultation if I am traveling to Africa?"

 I will mostly be in Nigeria but I may visit other countries.
 Is a consultation suggested?

 Second, your doctor will review your current vaccinations and make sure that you have all the necessary vaccinations prior to travel.
 Although the US has an excellent vaccination program for children, there are diseases such as certain types of hepatitis, typhoid and yellow fever which require vaccination as an adult prior to travel to certain countries (many African nations will deny you entry into their country without a yellow fever vaccination!).
 Finally, your doctor can take your current health conditions and medications into consideration and give you specific advice about safe travel, such as tips to prevent blood clots during long plane journeys.
 Travel abroad is wonderfully rewarding, but a pre-travel consultation is an important part of making sure it is a safe and healthy experience.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.